English VersionWersja Polska

 Medical Advices & Recommendations

 Many people living in the United States are potential candidates for treating elevated cholesterol level.
-One third of patients ill with coronary disease haven't had done the basic cholesterol tests.
-Coronary disease and high LDL cholesterol level increase the risk of death compared to people with regular LDL cholesterol level.
-Researches show that lowering LDL or raising HDL decreases the risk of coronary heart disease.
-Cholesterol is indispensable for our life because it helps to absorb vitamin C which, in turn, is crucial for the bone structure and plays essential role in the production of hormones.
+One third of patients with coronary artery disease haven’t had done basic cholesterol tests.
+Coronary artery disease and high LDL cholesterol level increase the risk of death compared to people with lower LDL cholesterol level.
+Researchers show that lowering LDL or raising HDL level decrease the risk of coronary artery disease.
+Cholesterol is indispensable for our life because it helps to absorb vitamin C which, in turn, is crucial for the bone structure and plays essential role in the production of certain hormones.
 It also actively participates in digestion system.

-The excessive amount of cholesterol results in the production of atherosclerosis blades which, in turn, cause permanent damage of arteries and consequently lead to a heart attack and stroke.
+The excessive amount of cholesterol results in the production of atherosclerotic plaques which, in turn, cause permanent damage of arteries and consequently lead to a heart attack and stroke.

 Information concerning heart diseases: